la2050/archive/_projects/2015/hoops-center-for-the-youth.md

     the area that will be $500-1000( depends on out of state).
 Also local college basketball programs and will look to hire their players/athletes during the off season to come and work with the youth.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'This will be right on target $95,000-100,000'
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$30,000 for wood flooring (two courts) \r\n$20,000 equipment (balls, basketball goals, weights, accessories). $7,000($600 a month) Healthy Snacks/Food/Beverages. \r\nBuilding rental fees/amenities $3,000 a month $36,000/yr. \r\n$5000 for basketball trainers\r\n$100,000 will meet our budget"
   How do you plan to scale the success of your proposal?: >-
     Making sure our overhead is kept low, keep creating new ways to engage the youth.
 Continue having great relationships with parents making sure their